-Information about Baylor Law School's legal clinics is available online at Baylor.edu/law/LegalClinics (https://www.baylor.edu/law/?id=941636).
+Information about Baylor Law School's legal clinics is available online at Baylor Law Clinics (https://law.baylor.edu/why-baylor-law/academics/experiential-learning/legal-clinics/).
 Students participating in legal clinics may be eligible to earn credit hours for participation.
 Students can inquire with the Baylor Law Legal Clinics Office for information.
 The office can be reached at 254-710-4244.